At the Parkinson's Centre for Integrated Therapy, we have a fantastic team of therapists and administrators, who will take care of your every need.

 Faversham Counselling Service Limited, now FCS Talking Therapies, was launched in 1992.
 They are a mental health charity based in Faversham, Kent and provide services across the whole of the Kent area.
 Their work includes free NHS Talking Therapies services, private counselling, corporate counselling, innovative virtual reality therapies, and developing and training student therapists.

 FCS is an accredited member of the British Association for Counselling and Psychotherapy (BACP).
-FCS will provide 1:1 counselling sessions and groups at the Parkinson's Centre.
+FCS will provide 1:1 counselling sessions at the Parkinson's Centre, for PCIT members, partners and family members.

 Professor David Wilkinson's research seeks to develop more effective therapies for people with neurological conditions, focusing on non-invasive brain stimulation.
 This technique, which will be available at the Centre, has led to improved quality of life and functional independence in people with Parkinson’s disease.